I can tell she is happy by the way she wags her tail

 I swim out far and then farther out, sometimes wondering if I have the strength to return

-We take drinks with us, Rum and soda, beer; its not allowed, you know, but I don't care
+We take drinks with us, Rum and soda, beer; it's not allowed, you know, but I don't care

 Nothing like a good beer buzz to put you in the mood